mmgen/mmgen-wallet/README.md

 # MMGen = Multi-Mode GENerator

-##### a Bitcoin cold-storage solution for the command line
+##### a Bitcoin and altcoin online/offline software wallet for the command line

 ### Description

-MMGen is a Bitcoin cold-storage system implemented as a suite of Python command-line scripts requiring only a bare minimum of system resources.
-The scripts work in tandem with a reference Bitcoin Core daemon (bitcoind) running on both an online and an offline air-gapped computer to provide a robust solution for securely storing, tracking, sending and receiving Bitcoins.
-To track address balances without exposing keys on the online computer, MMGen relies on Bitcoin Core’s watch-only address support.
-Ordinary Bitcoin addresses can be tracked and spent too, creating an easy migration path from other wallets.
+MMGen is a wallet and cold storage solution for Bitcoin (and selected altcoins) implemented as a suite of lightweight Python scripts.
+The scripts work in tandem with a reference Bitcoin Core daemon (or altcoin daemon) running on both an online and offline computer to provide a robust solution for securely storing, tracking, sending and receiving Bitcoins.

+The online computer is used only for tracking balances and creating and sending transactions.  **Thus it holds no private keys that can be hacked or stolen.**
+All transactions are signed offline: **your seed and private keys never touch a network-connected device.**  The offline computer used for wallet creation, address generation and transaction signing is typically a low-powered device such as a Raspberry Pi.

 MMGen is designed for reliability by having the Bitcoin daemon itself, rather than less-tested third-party software, do all the “heavy lifting” of tracking and signing transactions.
-It’s also designed for privacy: unlike some other online/offline wallet solutions, MMGen plus Bitcoin Core is a completely self-contained system that makes **no connections to the Internet** except for the Bitcoin network itself: no third parties are involved, and thus no information about which addresses you’re tracking is leaked to the outside world.
+It’s also designed with privacy in mind: unlike some other online/offline wallet solutions, MMGen plus Bitcoin Core is a completely self-contained system that makes **no connections to the Internet** except for the Bitcoin network itself: no third parties are involved, and thus no information about the addresses you’re tracking is leaked to the outside world.

 Like all deterministic wallets, MMGen can generate a virtually unlimited number of address/key pairs from a single seed.
 Your wallet never changes, so you need back it up only once.
-Transactions are signed offline: your seed and private keys never touch an online computer.

 At the heart of the MMGen system is the seed, the “master key” providing access to all your Bitcoins.
 The seed can be stored in five different ways: